 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a license to operate in the area.
-The drilling is located wholly within M53/6 and M53/200.
-The tenements are owned 100% by Wiluna Operations Pty Ltd., a wholly owned subsidiary of Wiluna Mining Corporation Ltd. The tenements are in good standing and no impediments exist.
+The drilling is located wholly within M53/6, M53/30, M53/40, M53/44, M53/95, M53/69, M53/468, M53/200 and M53/32.
+The tenements are owned 100% by Wiluna Operations Pty Ltd., a wholly owned subsidiary of Wiluna Mining Corporation Ltd, except for M53/30 which is owned 94/96 by Wiluna Operations Pty Ltd and 2/96 by James Murray Jackson.
+The tenements are in good standing and no impediments exist.
 Franco Nevada have royalty rights over the Wiluna leases of 3.6% of net gold revenue.
-Exploration done by other parties • Acknowledgment and appraisal of exploration by other parties. • Modern exploration has been conducted on the tenement intermittently since the mid1980's by various parties as tenure changed hands many times.
+Exploration done by other parties Acknowledgment and appraisal of exploration by other parties. • Modern exploration has been conducted on the tenement intermittently since the mid-1980's by various parties as tenure changed hands many times.
 This work has included mapping and rock chip sampling, geophysical surveys and extensive RAB, RC and core drilling for exploration, Resource definition and grade control purposes.
 This exploration is considered to have been successful as it led to the eventual economic exploitation of several open pits during the late 1980's / early 1990's, and underground mining to the present day.
 The deposits remain 'open' in various locations and opportunities remain to find extensions to the known potentially economic mineralisation.
-Geology • Deposit type, geological setting and style of mineralisation. • The gold deposits are categorized as orogenic gold deposits, with similarities to most other gold deposits in the Yilgarn region.
+Geology Deposit type, geological setting and style of mineralisation.
+The gold deposits are categorized as orogenic gold deposits, with similarities to most other gold deposits in the Yilgarn region.
 The deposits are hosted within the Wiluna Domain of the Wiluna greenstone belt.
-Drill hole Information • A summary of all information material to the understanding of the exploration results including a tabulation of the following • See data table Appendix to this report.
+Drill hole Information A summary of all information material to the understanding of the See data table Appendix to this report.